 Public Health Experts at the Helm

 The newly announced COVID-19 Advisory Council is a who’s who of public health experts, former government officials, and doctors, including several from California.
 The panel currently comprises 13 members, but Biden has said it may be expanded.

-The three cochairs of the advisory board are former surgeon general Vivek Murthy, MD; former FDA commissioner David Kessler, MD, a UCSF professor of pediatrics, and of epidemiology and biostatistics; and Marcella Nunez-Smith, MD, MPH, an associate professor of internal medicine, public health, and management at Yale University whose research focuses on health disparities.
+The three cochairs of the advisory board are former surgeon general Vivek Murthy, MD; former FDA commissioner David Kessler, MD, a UCSF professor of pediatrics, and of epidemiology and biostatistics; and Marcella Nunez-Smith, MD, MHS, an associate professor of internal medicine, public health, and management at Yale University whose research focuses on health disparities.